Poet, blogger, college professor, literature, and film enthusiast. Excited about critical and creative writing. Pursuing a Ph.D. in English.

-The three women—Cathleen, Nora and Maurya, reminiscent of the three sisters of fate, present an analogy which is ironic because of their inability to control destiny.
+The three women—Cathleen, Nora, and Maurya, reminiscent of the three sisters of fate, present an analogy that is ironic because of their inability to control destiny.
 The presence of the spinning woman and the attention given to the dropped stitches recalls the classical analogy in a persistent way throughout the play.
 The whirring of the wheel and its sudden silence generate an ominous interplay of tension and urgency, intensified by the sister’s anxiety over the dead sailor’s clothes.
 The pattern of fate is being spun and woven, through the symbols used.
-Consequently, as Cathleen asks for a knife to cut the “black knot”, ominous shadows of Clotho, Lachesis and Atropos rise behind the figures of Synge’s fate ridden women.
+Consequently, as Cathleen asks for a knife to cut the “black knot”, ominous shadows of Clotho, Lachesis, and Atropos rise behind the figures of Synge’s fate-ridden women.

 The Biblical Echoes